Amy Adams: 2020–present

 In 2022, Adams made her first appearance in West End theatre in a revival of The Glass Menagerie at the Duke of York's Theatre.
 She played Amanda, a matriarch struggling to raise her children, for which she drew on her own mother's fierce and determined personality.
 The production received mixed reviews.
 Dominic Cavendish of The Daily Telegraph found Adams' performance "clear, simple, believable, and quietly heart-breaking in its contained vulnerability", but Evening Standards Nick Curtis found it "muted and unconvincing".
-She then reprised her role as Giselle in the sequel to Enchanted, titled Disenchanted, which premiered on Disney+.
+She then reprised her role as Giselle in the sequel to Enchanted, titled Disenchanted, which premiered on Disney+ on November 18, 2022.
 She also recorded six songs for its soundtrack.
 Critics took note of Adams' enduring charm but considered the sequel inferior to its predecessor.

-Adams formed her own production company named Bond Group Entertainment with her manager Stacy O'Neil in 2019.
-Their first release came with a 2024 film adaptation of the satirical novel Nightbitch, starring Adams as a struggling mother who occasionally transforms into a dog.
+Adams formed a production company named Bond Group Entertainment with her manager Stacy O'Neil in 2019.
+Their first release was a 2024 film adaptation of the satirical novel Nightbitch, starring Adams as a struggling mother who occasionally transforms into a dog.
 She found a connection with the material as she felt exhausted balancing her parental commitments while performing on stage.
 It received a polarizing reception from critics, which Adams said was the film's intent.
-She received another Golden Globe nomination for her performance.
+She received a Golden Globe nomination for her performance.
 In 2025, Adams voiced the title character in the animated miniseries Charlotte's Web, streaming on HBO MAX.

+In 2026, Adams starred in Kornél Mundruczó's drama At the Sea, and returned to television with the Apple TV+ thriller miniseries Cape Fear.
+In Cape Fear, Adams took on the lead role of Anna Bowden, a defense attorney whose past with killer Max Cady (Javier Bardem) comes back to haunt her.

-Adams will next star alongside Jenna Ortega in Taika Waititi's science fiction film Klara and the Sun, based on the novel by Kazuo Ishiguro, as well as in Kornél Mundruczó's drama film At the Sea.
-In August 2025, Adams was announced as part of the cast of the film Star Wars: Starfighter, which is scheduled for release in 2027 and will be directed by Shawn Levy who previously worked with her in Night at the Museum: Battle of the Smithsonian.
+Adams will next star alongside Jenna Ortega in Taika Waititi's science fiction film Klara and the Sun, based on the novel by Kazuo Ishiguro.
+She is also part of the cast of Star Wars: Starfighter, which is scheduled for release on May 28, 2027 and will be directed by Shawn Levy, who previously worked with her in Night at the Museum: Battle of the Smithsonian.

 Reception and acting style

-Describing Adams' off-screen persona, Hadley Freeman of The Guardian wrote in 2016 that she "is extremely engaging, serious but with a hint of a straight-talking broad once she gets going".
-Carl Swanson of Vulture found her "suspiciously unnarcissistic for a Hollywood star, gracious, hardworking, and decent to the point of almost not being a celebrity".
-Journalist Alex Bilmes believes that Adams' ability to be "both glamorous movie star and relatable normal person is key to her success".
+Hadley Freeman of The Guardian wrote of Adams' off screen persona in 2016, saying that she "is extremely engaging, serious but with a hint of a straight-talking broad once she gets going".
+Carl Swanson of Vulture found her "suspiciously un-narcissistic for a Hollywood star, gracious, hardworking, and decent to the point of almost not being a celebrity".
+British journalist Alex Bilmes believes that Adams' ability to be "both glamorous movie star and relatable normal person is key to her success".